 We are still learning about long-term outcomes for patients who have had COVID-19, but we know that for many it's a 'long haul.'
 Experts are noticing around the world that multiple organ systems in the body are affected by the virus, and that those effects can persist over time.

-The network's mandate is to provide patients who have been infected with COVID-19 and who experienced serious disease with the care and support they need to manage their condition over time.
+The network's mandate is to provide patients who have been infected with COVID-19 and who experience persistent symptoms with the care and support they need to manage their condition over time.

 This work positions B.C. at the forefront of an important global knowledge production and coordinated care effort.
 It provides leadership in evidence-based post COVID-19 care, and is involved with evidence generation through research as well.